Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I made my kids a candy cane reindeer one year.
 You fold a black pipe cleaner in half around the crook (about where you'd expect to find antlers) of the candy cane and curl each side around a pencil so that you have curly antlers.
 Then you glue little eyes from the craft store on the front of the hook.
 All this is done while still in the wrapper, of course!

 You can make some darling things on your computer using free printables.
 Two sites that are very good are alenkas.com and graphicgarden.com.
-Once there, find the link for free printables and then browse what is there.
-You can find cute wrappers for microwave popcorn and candy bars as well as darling envelopes for a packet of Swiss Miss.

 I found this site for a friend cause she is a Sunday school teacher.
 It has